 - Make sure you can change the grind size.
 Otherwise, you will never be able to get it the perfect size for what you are brewing.

-- Look to see if your local independent coffee shop is selling coffee grinders for home, if they make tasty coffee in the shop, and can answer your questions about the equipment they’re selling.
-Chances are they’ll sell you something just right for what you’re after.
+- See if your local coffee shop is selling coffee grinders for home, if they make tasty coffee in the shop, and can answer your questions about the equipment they’re selling.
+They’ll probably sell you something just right for what you’re after.